 All new Fords for 1956 included the new Lifeguard design safety package.
 This included the new Lifeguard steering wheel designed to flex on impact, Lifeguard double grip door latches that reduced the doors flying open during a crash.
 Seat belts and dash padding were an additional but optional Lifeguard feature that could be ordered with the car.

-Power comes from a 292 cubic inch Y-block Thunderbird V8 engine producing 200 horsepower which is paired with a Ford-O-Matic automatic transmission.
-These options would have cost the original buyer an additional $278.
-They also opted for Master-Guide power steering at $53, an AM radio costing $100 and MagicAire heater and defroster at $85.
-This car was built at the Chicago, IL assembly plant.
+Power comes from a 292 cubic inch Y-block Thunderbird V8 engine producing 200 horsepower which is paired with a 3-speed manual transmission.
+Opting for the V8 would have cost the original buyer an additional $100.
+They also opted for an AM radio costing $100, an electric clock ($15) and MagicAire heater and defroster at $85.
+This car was built at the Somerville, MA assembly plant.

 Ford sold 15,186 Parklane Station Wagons for the 1956 model year.
 The six cylinder started at $2,428 and the V8 at $2,528.
 Interestingly the Parklane never made it into the 1957 line-up and was a one-year only model.
 It was a shame as ultimately it went on to sell nearly twice as many as the Nomad.